 3. Incorrect Sprinkler Head Height

-If your sprinkler heads are not adjusted to the correct height, your lawn will not receive the appropriate amount of water coverage.
+If your sprinkler system’s heads are installed at an incorrect height, your lawn will not receive the appropriate amount of water coverage.
 Unfortunately, homeowners can easily overlook this problem in the beginning because nothing is visibly wrong with the sprinkler.
 It isn’t until the consequences of the issue become noticeable in the inconsistency of the health of your lawn that you’ll realize what’s going on.

 When your sprinkler head is too high, parts of your lawn will not receive adequate watering.
 The sprinkler itself will also be at risk for damage from landscaping equipment.
 If the sprinkler head is located in an area that receives foot traffic, there is also the chance that someone could trip over an elevated sprinkler.
 Not only could this potentially cause an injury, but it could also break the head of your sprinkler.